Kalvin-W/Project-1/README.md

 Metricbeat records metric and statistical data from the operating system and from services running on the server.

-The configuration details of each machine may be found below:
+The configuration details of each machine may be below: